JohnnyTheTank/angular-instagram-api-factory/README.md

 Author: Jonathan Hornung ([JohnnyTheTank](https://github.com/JohnnyTheTank))

 :warning: **This use case is not supported anymore.
-On June 1, 2016 Instagram changed the permissions and all apps moved automatically to Sandbox Mode if it wasn't approved through the [review process](https://www.instagram.com/developer/review/).**
+On June 1, 2016 Instagram changed the permissions and all apps moved automatically to Sandbox Mode if they wasn't approved through the [review process](https://www.instagram.com/developer/review/).**

 ## Usage